Our Service Standards

 Your right to confidentiality and privacy

-Clinicians, Counsellors and who works for Onlinegpservices are required to comply with the requirements of the Data Protection Act 1998 and the NHS Confidentiality Code of Practice.
+All partners who provide services are required to comply with the requirements of the Data Protection Act 1998 and the NHS Confidentiality Code of Practice.
 To help with this, we have appointed a Caldicott Guardian.
 A Caldicott Guardian is a senior person responsible for protecting the confidentiality of patient and other service user information, and enabling appropriate information sharing.

 Our Caldicott Guardian is Dr Helen Webberley supported by the Executive Administrator.
 The Caldicott Function has responsibility to champion patient confidentiality and support staff in making decisions about how your information is handled.